SteffTek/Node-Data-Validator/README.md

 # About
 This **Data Validator** was created out of necessity to validate received objects against an given data model on a websocket server, but it can be used to compare any data.

+## New in 1.1.0
+- Introducing: **DetailedValues** - specify exactly what you need.
+Read further to learn more.
+- Now deep searching arrays is possible.

 # Installation
 NodeJS Installation